 Mitsubishi Power Americas CEO Paul Browning in February told POWER the company is targeting development of 100% hydrogen combustion technology by 2025.
 “Our view is that natural gas is going to be a transition fuel, but it’s very important to us that our customers know that any gas turbine they purchase from us is not only capable of using 30% hydrogen today, but it’s going to be capable of 100% hydrogen in the future,” Browning said.

-However, in tandem, Mitsubishi Power is also developing a 40-MW ammonia-capable gas turbine.
+However, in tandem, Mitsubishi Power is also developing a 40-MW ammonia-capable gas turbine, targeting its commercialization around 2025.
 Because ammonia has a low combustion speed, it requires a much larger combustor, and because ammonia contains nitrogen, any system using it as a fuel will need to tackle the “fuel NOx” it generates, it said.
 The company has explored lowering the NOx via two-stage combustion, but it said larger gas turbines posed “many technical problems, such as upsizing and complication of the combustor.”

 The Quest for Industrial Gas Turbine Flexibility